Qorvo (NASDAQ:QRVO) PT Raised to $160.00

-Qorvo (NASDAQ:QRVO) had its price objective hoisted by investment analysts at Craig Hallum from $140.00 to $160.00 in a research report issued to clients and investors on Thursday, Briefing.com reports.
-The firm presently has a “buy” rating on the semiconductor company’s stock.
-Craig Hallum’s price target would indicate a potential upside of 19.64% from the stock’s previous close.
+Qorvo (NASDAQ:QRVO) had its price target hoisted by stock analysts at Barclays from $150.00 to $160.00 in a note issued to investors on Thursday, The Fly reports.
+The brokerage currently has an “equal weight” rating on the semiconductor company’s stock.
+Barclays‘s target price suggests a potential upside of 8.64% from the stock’s previous close.

-Other analysts have also issued reports about the company.
-Loop Capital raised their price target on Qorvo from $147.00 to $155.00 and gave the stock a “buy” rating in a research note on Wednesday, September 9th.
-Piper Sandler raised their target price on shares of Qorvo from $150.00 to $160.00 and gave the stock an “overweight” rating in a research report on Wednesday, September 9th.
-JPMorgan Chase & Co. upped their price target on shares of Qorvo from $140.00 to $145.00 and gave the stock an “overweight” rating in a research report on Wednesday, September 9th.
-UBS Group lifted their price target on shares of Qorvo from $122.00 to $125.00 and gave the company a “neutral” rating in a report on Wednesday, September 9th.
-Finally, Raymond James boosted their price objective on shares of Qorvo from $130.00 to $140.00 and gave the company an “outperform” rating in a research note on Thursday, July 30th.
-Three equities research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Qorvo has a consensus rating of “Buy” and a consensus price target of $145.29.
+A number of other analysts have also recently issued reports on the stock.
+Raymond James increased their price objective on shares of Qorvo from $130.00 to $140.00 and gave the stock an “outperform” rating in a research note on Thursday, July 30th.
+Piper Sandler increased their price objective on shares of Qorvo from $150.00 to $160.00 and gave the stock an “overweight” rating in a research note on Wednesday, September 9th.
+Needham & Company LLC increased their price objective on shares of Qorvo from $150.00 to $160.00 and gave the stock a “buy” rating in a research note on Tuesday, July 21st.
+Craig Hallum increased their price objective on shares of Qorvo from $140.00 to $160.00 and gave the stock a “buy” rating in a research note on Thursday.
+Finally, UBS Group raised their target price on shares of Qorvo from $122.00 to $125.00 and gave the company a “neutral” rating in a research note on Wednesday, September 9th.
+Five investment analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has assigned a strong buy rating to the stock.
+The stock has a consensus rating of “Buy” and an average target price of $154.63.

 Qorvo, Inc develops and commercializes technologies and products for wireless and wired connectivity worldwide.
 The company operates in two segments, Mobile Products, and Infrastructure and Defense Products.
 The company offers integrated modules incorporating switches, power amplifiers, filters and duplexers, antenna tuners, RF power management integrated circuits, multimode/multi-band PAs and transmit modules, antenna-plexers, discrete filters and duplexers, discrete switches, and UWB system solutions, as well as envelope tracking power management solutions, antenna control solutions, and UWB system solutions supporting secure, low power, location, and communication services.